MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingApplication.md

 ### -Identity
 A name that uniquely identifies the application instance of the policy-based recording application.

-Application instances of policy-based recording applications must be associated with a Teams compliance recording policy using the CsTeamsComplianceRecordingApplication cmdlets.
+Application instances of policy-based recording applications must be associated with a Teams recording policy using the CsTeamsComplianceRecordingApplication cmdlets.
-To do this association correctly, the Identity of these application instances must be \<Identity of the associated Teams compliance recording policy\>/\<ObjectId of the application instance\>.
+To do this association correctly, the Identity of these application instances must be \<Identity of the associated Teams recording policy\>/\<ObjectId of the application instance\>.
-For example, the Identity of an application instance can be \"Tag:ContosoPartnerComplianceRecordingPolicy/39dc3ede-c80e-4f19-9153-417a65a1f144\", which indicates that the application instance with ObjectId 39dc3ede-c80e-4f19-9153-417a65a1f144 is associated with the Teams compliance recording policy with Identity ContosoPartnerComplianceRecordingPolicy.
+For example, the Identity of an application instance can be \"Tag:ContosoPartnerComplianceRecordingPolicy/39dc3ede-c80e-4f19-9153-417a65a1f144\", which indicates that the application instance with ObjectId 39dc3ede-c80e-4f19-9153-417a65a1f144 is associated with the Teams recording policy with Identity ContosoPartnerComplianceRecordingPolicy.

 ```yaml
 Type: XdsIdentity